 U.S. income and foreign withholding taxes have not been recognized on the excess of the amount for financial reporting over the tax basis of investments in foreign subsidiaries that is indefinitely reinvested outside the United States.
 This amount becomes taxable upon a repatriation of assets from the subsidiary or a sale or liquidation of the subsidiary.
-The amount of such taxable temporary differences totaled \$20.3 million as of December 31, 2016.
-The unrecognized deferred tax liability associated with earnings of foreign subsidiary, net of associated U.S. foreign tax credits, is \$2.3 million for the subsidiary with respect to which the Company would be subject to residual U.S. tax on cumulative earnings through 2016 were those earnings to be repatriated.
+The amount of such taxable temporary differences totaled \$11.2 million as of December 31, 2017.
+The unrecognized deferred tax liability associated with earnings of foreign subsidiary, net of associated U.S. foreign tax credits, is \$3.0 million for the subsidiary with respect to which the Company would be subject to residual U.S. tax on cumulative earnings through 2017 were those earnings to be repatriated.

-As of December 31, 2016, the Company has net deferred tax assets of \$43.3 million.
-Included in deferred tax assets on a taxeffected basis are timing differences arising with respect to compensation and other expenses not currently deductible for tax purposes, and with respect to a net operating loss carryforward related to Oppenheimer Israel (OPCO) Ltd. (valued at \$1.1 million on a tax-effected basis).
+As of December 31, 2017, the Company has net deferred tax assets of \$26.9 million.
+Included in deferred tax assets on a tax-effected basis are timing differences arising with respect to compensation and other expenses not currently deductible for tax purposes and a net operating loss carryforward related to Oppenheimer Israel (OPCO) Ltd. (valued at \$3.1 million on a tax-effected basis).